datahub-project/datahub/metadata-ingestion/source_docs/redshift.md

 This plugin extracts the following:

-- Databases, schema, and tables and associated metadata
+- Metadata for databases, schemas, views and tables
 - Column types associated with each table
 - Also supports PostGIS extensions